-Description Default Enable to cache DNS query results to improve performance.
-Disable the DNS cache to free memory if you are low on memory. enable Use this command to overwrite the TTL of the cached DNS records in case the TTL of the records is very short.
+Variable Description Default cache {enable disable} Enable to cache DNS query results to improve performance.
+Disable the DNS cache to free memory if you are low on memory. enable cache-min-ttl <time-in- seconds&gt;</time-in- Use this command to overwrite the TTL of the cached DNS records in case the TTL of the records is very short.
 However, the newly set TTL value is only effective if it is longer than the original TTL.
 For example, if you set it to 30 seconds while the original TTLis 10 seconds, then the actual record TTL will become 30 seconds.
 If you set it to 30 seconds while the original TTL is 60 seconds, then the actual record TTL remains to be 60 seconds.
-300 Enter the IP address of the primary DNS server.
-0.0.0.0 Enter the IP address of the DNS servers that you want to use to resolve the protected domain names (including their subdomains) and the MX Record (alternative domain).
+300 primary <ipv4_address></ipv4_address> Enter the IP address of the primary DNS server.
+0.0.0.0 protected-domain-dns- servers <ipv4_address></ipv4_address> Enter the IP address of the DNS servers that you want to use to resolve the protected domain names (including their subdomains) and the MX Record (alternative domain).
 You can enter up to 3 addresses/DNS servers.
-0.0.0.0 Either enable or disable the protected domain DNS servers. disable Enable to perform reverse DNS lookups on both private network IP addresses and public IP addresses. public-ip-only However, PTR queries may cause delays when the DNS server has no response.
+0.0.0.0 protected-domain-dns-state {enable disable} Either enable or disable the protected domain DNS servers. disable ptr-query-option {enable disable public-ip- only} Enable to perform reverse DNS lookups on both private network IP addresses and public IP addresses.
+However, PTR queries may cause delays when the DNS server has no response.
 In this situation, you may choose to disable the querying.
-Enable to cache DNS query results to improve performance.
-Disable the DNS cache to free memory if you are low on memory.
-Use this command to overwrite the TTL of the cached DNS records in case the TTL of the records is very short.
-However, the newly set TTL value is only effective if it is longer than the original TTL.
-For example, if you set it to 30 seconds while the original TTLis 10 seconds, then the actual record TTL will become 30 seconds.
-If you set it to 30 seconds while the original TTL is 60 seconds, then the actual record TTL remains to be 60 seconds.
-Enter the IP address of the DNS servers that you want to use to resolve the protected domain names (including their subdomains) and the MX Record (alternative domain).
-You can enter up to 3 addresses/DNS servers.
-Either enable or disable the protected domain DNS servers.
-Enable to perform reverse DNS lookups on both private network IP addresses and public IP addresses.
-However, PTR queries may cause delays when the DNS server has no

-Variable Description Default In some cases, the DNS server may not have PTR records for your private network's IP addresses.
+In some cases, the DNS server may not have PTR records for your private network's IP addresses.
 Failure to contain records for those IP addresses may increase DNS query time.
-In this situation, you can choose to query on public IP addresses only. secondary <dns_ipv4></dns_ipv4> Enter the IP address of the secondary DNS serve.
-0.0.0.0 truncate-handling {disable tcp-retry} Specify how to handle trunctated UDP replies of DNS queries: select either disable (meaning no retries) or tcp-try (meaning retry in TCP mode). tcp-retry system ddns on page 282 system domain-group
+In this situation, you can choose to query on public IP addresses only. public-ip-only secondary <dns_ipv4></dns_ipv4> Enter the IP address of the secondary DNS serve.
+0.0.0.0 truncate-handling {disable tcp-retry} Specify how to handle trunctated UDP replies of DNS queries: select either disable (meaning no retries) or tcp-try (meaning retry in TCP mode). tcp-retry system ddns on page 269 system domain-group